 Industry and Innovation During World War II

 Tuesday, July 16, 2019 – Saturday, July 20, 2019

 Georgetown University Hotel and Conference Center

 3800 Reservoir Road, Washington, DC

-The program is open to any middle or high school teacher or college professor at an accredited public, charter, private or parochial school who will teach during the 2018–2019 school year.
+The program is open to any elementary, middle, or high school teacher or college professor at an accredited public, charter, private or parochial school who will teach during the 2019–2020 school year.
 Media specialists, librarians, curriculum coordinators and academic coaches are eligible as long as they spend at least half of their time providing direct instruction to students.

 Participants will be exposed to a broad spectrum of WWII history resources and tools aimed at educating current and future generations about the everyday men and women whose character, courage, creativity, determination, and innovation not only led to the winning of the war, but also reshaped America.